-SECTION 7

-Need and Work
+SECTION 7 Need and Work

-Unmet Need for Low-Income Students in Texas More Than \$8,000 at Public Universities
+Unmet Need for Low-Income Students in Texas Nearly \$9,000 at Public Universities Average Unmet Need for Students in Texas by Income Category and Sector (Fall 2015)

-Average EFC for Students in Texas by Income Category and Sector (Fall 2014)
+Average EFC for Students in Texas by Income Category and Sector (Fall 2015)

-Unmet need is defined as a student's cost of attendance\\ minus his or her expected family contribution (EFC)\\\ and all financial aid including grants, scholarships, work-study, and loans.
+Unmet need is defined as a student's cost of attendance minus his or her expected family contribution (EFC) and all financial aid including grants, scholarships, work-study, and loans.
 This is the amount that students and/or their families must cover over and above their EFC, which is also an out-of-pocket expense.

-The lowest-income students in Texas tend to have the highest unmet need; in 2012, average unmet need for this group was about \$8,400 statewide.
-At private four-year schools, this group experienced average unmet need of over \$11,200.
+The lowest-income students in Texas tend to have the highest unmet need; in 2015, average unmet need for this group was about \$8,889 statewide.
+At private four-year schools, this group experienced average unmet need of over \$12,000.
 Besides having greater financial resources to contribute to EFC, those in the highest income category are more likely to attend more expensive four-year institutions, which further increases EFC.
 Data on students who attended proprietary institutions are not available.